kainlite/blog/content/blog/getting_started_with_ksonnet.md

 A package is a set of related prototypes and associates helper libraries, it allows you to create and share packages between applications.

 #### Registry
-It's essentially a repository for packages, it suuports the incubator registry, github, filesystem, and Helm.
+It's essentially a repository for packages, it supports the incubator registry, github, filesystem, and Helm.

 #### Manifest
 The same old YAML or JSON manifest but this time written in [Jsonnet](https://jsonnet.org/learning/tutorial.html), basically Jsonnet is a simple extension of JSON.